ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: Who won the debate for the best name for loop variable?
+> Question: Why did the private classes break up?
 >
-> A: i won.
+> Answer: Because they never saw each other.

 > — ahmadreza-log